alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 See, there's a 10^8 difference between the two axes.
 It's like asking for a million dollars in training when you could spend 1 more cent per inference call instead.
 It's just so obviously worth it to do more test-time compute instead of pushing up a log curve.

 The plot above is an ideal case, where you have a ground truth objective function.
 Two-player perfect information games have been known to be especially amenable to search for decades.
-Once you move to real, messier problems, the conversion factors are significantly worse.
+Once you move to real, messier problems, the conversion factors are worse, I suspect by several orders of magnitude.
-But, in the face of something that's literally millions of times cheaper...you should at least check how true that is for your use case, right?
+But, in the face of something that's literally millions of times cheaper...you should at least check how much worse it is for your use case, right?

 Any researcher who believes in scaling but has not already poked at this after o1's release is not a serious person.